thitemple/thecodingtemple.dev/_posts/2015-11-24-we-are-all-professionals-after-all.md

 If, by any chance you're a fan of some sort of sport, be that basketball, soccer, hockey or whatever and you're a fan of a team, I'm pretty sure you understand what I'm saying.

-Now take a look at the first 2 minutes and 20 seconds from this video from a few days ago, were coach Scott Skiles talks about his team.
+Now take a look at the first 2 minutes and 20 seconds from this video from a few days ago, where coach Scott Skiles talks about his team.

 <iframe width="640" height="360" src="http://player.foxfdm.com/sports/embed-iframe.html?videourl=http://link.theplatform.com/s/BKQ29B/LUSjGeSWDaA4?mbr=true&assetTypes=Video&feed=Fox%20Sports%20All&iu=/fscom/florida/video" frameborder="0" scrolling="no"> </iframe>

-Imagine you as fan of this team, don't you love this guy, pushing his players to get better and also holding them accountable for their interest, or lack of interest?
+Imagine you as a fan of this team, don't you love this guy, pushing his players to get better and also holding them accountable for their interest, or lack of interest?
 Yeah, I want to see my team playing their best players, the ones that are really trying to bring a win back home.

 Now, he's talking about character, he's talking about guys working and working hard to get better.
 He's also talking about having high standards, so they're trying to win the game and if you're sluggish he's going to look somewhere else to try to win that game.